The Surgery Experience at CURE Uganda

 Have you ever wondered what happens when a child goes in for neurosurgery?
-In this piece, Dr. Micheal Ogwal, Medical Officer at CURE Uganda, walks us through the surgery experience. —Editors
+In this piece, Dr. Micheal Ogwal, the former Medical Officer at CURE Uganda, walks us through the surgery experience.

 Surgery can be an intimidating thing to many, and the thought of brain surgery on a child doesn’t make things any better for an anxious caregiver.
-Endless questions about the child’s safety form the bulk of the conversation in taking consent the day prior to surgery.
+Endless questions about the child’s safety form the bulk of the conversation in taking consent the day before surgery.

 The arrival at the OR waiting area may be even more intense.
 The beeping machines at the Post Anesthesia Care Unit (PACU), the red line, and the masked nurses, surgeons, and anesthetist welcome a starving baby and an anxious caregiver accompanied by the ward nurse.